TosbackCgusBridge-Bot/CGUs-versions/Imvu/Privacy Policy.md

 You will also be asked to provide demographic information (such as gender and birth date). we encourage you to submit this information so we can provide you a more personalized experience on our Site and to verify your authority to use our Site.

+If you opt-in to ourCreator Notification program or certain other optional IMVU services, we also will ask you for your account name, postal address and/or your cell phone number.
+We will use this information to administer the Creator Notication program or other programs, and may use this information to send you notices and information.

 Purchases and Orders
-If you wish to Join our VIP, add credits to your account, or become a creator and purchasing your avatar name, or purchase other services we request certain PII from you on our order form.
+If you wish to Join our VIP program, add credits to your account, or become a creator and purchase your avatar name, or purchase other services, we request certain PII from you on our order form.
 You must provide us with contact information (such as name, email, and billing address) and financial information (such as credit card number, expiration date).

 We use this information for billing purposes and to fill your orders.
 If we have trouble processing an order, we will use this information to contact you.